cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/martialart_json.md

     "id" : "debug_elem_resist",
     "heat_arm_per" : 1.0
 ],
-"ondodge_buffs" : []        // List of buffs that are automatically applied on successful dodge "onattack_buffs" : []       // List of buffs that are automatically applied after any attack, hit or miss "onhit_buffs" : []          // List of buffs that are automatically applied on successful hit "onmove_buffs" : []         // List of buffs that are automatically applied on movement "onmiss_buffs" : []         // List of buffs that are automatically applied on a miss "oncrit_buffs" : []         // List of buffs that are automatically applied on a crit "onkill_buffs" : []         // List of buffs that are automatically applied upon killing an enemy "techniques" : [            // List of techniques available when this martial art is used
+"ondodge_buffs" : [],        // List of buffs that are automatically applied on successful dodge "onattack_buffs" : [],       // List of buffs that are automatically applied after any attack, hit or miss "onhit_buffs" : [],          // List of buffs that are automatically applied on successful hit "onmove_buffs" : [],         // List of buffs that are automatically applied on movement "onmiss_buffs" : [],         // List of buffs that are automatically applied on a miss "oncrit_buffs" : [],         // List of buffs that are automatically applied on a crit "onkill_buffs" : [],         // List of buffs that are automatically applied upon killing an enemy "techniques" : [            // List of techniques available when this martial art is used
     "tec_debug_slow",
     "tec_debug_arpen"
-]
+],
-"weapons": [ "tonfa" ]      // List of weapons usable with this art "weapon_category": [ "WEAPON_CAT1" ], // Weapons that have one of the categories in here are usable with this art.
+"weapons": [ "tonfa" ],      // List of weapons usable with this art "weapon_category": [ "WEAPON_CAT1" ], // Weapons that have one of the categories in here are usable with this art.
+"mutation": [ "UNSTYLISH" ] // A list of mutations, at least 1 of which is needed to use this art
 ```

 ### Techniques